 Its strategic location is one of its biggest draws.
 The airport is only 35 minutes away, while some of the city’s most popular attractions, like the National Zoological, the China National Convention Center, and the China Science Academy National Tianwentai, are only a couple of steps away.

-Designed by globally-renowned Taiwanese architect CY Lee, Pangu 7 Star Hotel feature 234 luxurious rooms that meld traditional Chinese design, contemporary European glamour, and principles of feng shui.
+Designed by globally-renowned Taiwanese architect CY Lee, Pangu 7-Star Hotel features 234 luxurious rooms that meld traditional Chinese design, contemporary European glamour, and principles of feng shui.

 Spacious rooms feature large bay windows, digital fireplaces, modern decor, and a neutral color palette.
 Bathrooms are studded with marble and feature branded toiletries and rain showers for a truly pampering experience.
 For the ultimate in luxury, book a night at the Sky Courtyard, a two-floor private residence complete with a wading pool, a rooftop garden, and an electronically retractable glass roof.

-For food and entertainment, Pangu doesn’t fall short on options.
+For food and entertainment, Pangu doesn’t fall short of options.
 First, try traditional Cantonese cuisine at Wenqi Chinese Restaurant and delicious buffet fare at Auspicious Garden.
-Then, once night falls, hit up Karma Lounge for refreshments and live performance or Happiness Lounge for cocktails and cigars.
+Then, once night falls, hit up Karma Lounge for refreshments and a live performance or Happiness Lounge for cocktails and cigars.